NetworkGradeLinux/mion-docs/CONTRIBUTING.md

 In any of the following examples the command line/terminal, lines that start with `#` are comments, so don't worry about them if you want to copy/paste.

-If you don't already have an account on github, go to <https://github.com/join>
+If you don't already have an account on GitHub, go to <https://github.com/join>

 ### Authentication

-You need to tell github that you're you!
+You need to tell GitHub that you're you!
-If you haven't verified your email with github, you will need to do so.
+If you haven't verified your email, you will need to do so.
 See <https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/verifying-your-email-address>
 for how to do so.

-Configuring git with your name and the email account used on github Open a terminal:
+Configuring git with your name and the email account used on GitHub Open a terminal:

 > `ctrl+alt+T` with Ubuntu, or just do an application search for "term"